 The Kenan–Flagler Leadership Initiative strives to develop Kenan–Flagler students to become exceptional leaders who positively impact the organizations they lead and the communities they serve.
 This is accomplished through a systematic approach—integrating principles, practice, feedback, and reflection—that is grounded in leading-edge academic research and business practice.
 Examples of undergraduate business leadership development programming include lessons-of-experience sessions, managerial simulations, self-assessment workshops, executive coaching, student consulting projects, and student leader development.

 Kenan–Flagler’s Student Teams Achieving Results (STAR) programs field teams of top M.B.A.s and undergraduate business students to build comprehensive and actionable strategies for eligible corporations and not-for-profits.
 STAR teams begin the project by developing a scope of work with the client and signing a confidentiality agreement.
 Over the life of the project, teams typically analyze the market, assess the competitive situation, develop a strategy, and define an action plan that covers financials, risk assessment, and implementation.
 STAR teams are guided throughout the course by a course professor, a team-specific faculty advisor, and client executives.
-Opportunities in two STAR programs exist: STAR–Domestic Business Projects and STAR–Global Business Projects.
+Opportunities in STAR–Domestic Business Projects exist.

-The undergraduate business program sponsors a variety of student organizations, which include the Accounting Club, AIESEC (International Association of Students Interested in Economics and Business Management), Campus Smart Initiative, Carolina Entrepreneurship Club, Carolina Women in Business, Consulting Club, Finance Club, International Business Club, Investment Club, Marketing Club, Minority Business Student Alliance, Net Impact Undergraduate Club, Out for Business LGBT Club, and Undergraduate Business Student Association, as well as two business fraternities, Alpha Kappa Psi and Delta Sigma Pi.
+The undergraduate business program sponsors a variety of student organizations, which include the Accounting Club, AIESEC (International Association of Students Interested in Economics and Business Management), Campus Smart Initiative, Carolina Entrepreneurship & VC Club, Carolina Women in Business, Consulting Club, Finance Club, Information Technology Club, International Business Club, Investment Society, Marketing Club, Minority Business Student Alliance, Net Impact Undergraduate Club, Out for Business LGBT Club, Real Estate Club, and Undergraduate Business Student Association, as well as two business fraternities, Alpha Kappa Psi and Delta Sigma Pi.
 Please visit the undergraduate business program Web site for the most up-to-date information on undergraduate business student clubs and organizations.

-In addition to the GLOBE program, undergraduates can develop their global perspective through a variety of other academic options: Business Semester Abroad, Global Immersion Electives, Working Languages courses with short-term immersion, a global-related academic minor or second major, a declared “area of emphasis” in international business, which includes completion of global courses offered by the Kenan–Flagler Business School.
+In addition to the GLOBE program, undergraduates can develop their global perspective through a variety of other academic options: Business Semester Abroad, Global Immersion Electives, Working Languages courses with short-term immersion, a global-related academic minor or second major, and a declared “emphasis area” in international business, which includes completion of global courses offered by the Kenan–Flagler Business School.
 Given the undergraduate business curriculum, semester programs are best suited for the junior-year spring semester.
-The undergraduate business program endorses several one-semester study abroad opportunities in Latin America, Western Europe, and Asia.
-Global Immersion program locations include such destinations as India, China, Brazil, Egypt, and Turkey, among many others.
+The undergraduate business program endorses several one-semester study abroad opportunities in Europe and Asia.
+Global Immersion program locations include such destinations as India, China, United Arab Emirates, and South Africa.

 Each spring the Kenan–Flagler faculty recognizes select students for outstanding academic excellence, leadership, and community service.
 Beta Gamma Sigma, the national business school honorary, inducts students each spring.